microsoft/pxt/docs/blog/appleII.md

 # Programming the micro:bit on the Apple II

-**Posted on April 1st, 2017**
+**Posted on April 1st, 2017 by [tballmsft](https://github.com/tballmsft)**

 The Microsoft MakeCode team has worked hard to bring a beginning programming experience for the micro:bit to everyone via the [Microsoft MakeCode web app](/blog/makecode-overview), which is available via any modern web browser.
+We've also created [UF2](/blog/one-chip-to-flash-them-all), a new file format for flashing devices robustly across many different operating systems.

 To reach even more users, we've gone the extra mile to bring the micro:bit programming experience to older computers.
 In particular,